 Zakat is an Islamic obligation that requires Muslims to give 2.5% of their wealth to charity each year.
 This includes money, gold, silver, and other assets.
 So, if you have 1 tola (11.66 grams) of gold, you would need to give 2.5% of that as Zakat.
 This comes out to 0.2917 grams or about $4.50 at the current gold price.

 Zakat Nisab Calculation Formula

 Several organizations have introduced different Zakat calculators that are according to the right Nisab standards for each year.
-You can take help from these to calculate your zakat accurately.
-You could also consult an Ulema.
+You can get help from these to calculate your zakat accurately.
+You could also consult a Ulema.

 - Rate of Gold in Pakistan * 7.5 tola/3 ounces/87.3 grams of gold = Gold Nisab